heartcombo/devise/README.md

 end
 ```

-This way you tell Devise to use the scope `:user` when "/sign_in" is accessed.
+This way, you tell Devise to use the scope `:user` when "/sign_in" is accessed.
 Notice `devise_scope` is also aliased as `as` in your router.

 ### I18n

-Devise uses flash messages with I18n with the flash keys :notice and :alert.
+Devise uses flash messages with I18n, in conjunction with the flash keys :notice and :alert.
 To customize your app, you can set up your locale file:

 ```yaml
 en: